VLCTechHub/VLCTechFest2025/README.md

 Based on https://github.com/sylvaindurand/jekyll-multilingual.
 For more info visit  the [**Making Jekyll multilingual**](https://www.sylvaindurand.org/making-jekyll-multilingual/) article

+## Changing the logo

+The logo of the main page is embedded into the site's HTML.
+You can change it by editing the SVG node at `_includes/sections/main.html`

 ## Adding a new community

 When adding a new community, there are two steps that need to be done: